papivot/pace-docs/PKS Cluster Access.md

 ##### Users

-The users section contains an array with information specific to the K8s user with access to cluster artifacts,
+The users section contains an array with information specific to the K8s user with access to cluster artifacts and associated auth information.
+This can vary depending on the auth provider.
+More details can be In a PKS environment, a sample user could be something similar to this.

 ```shell
 users: